nasa/Transform-to-Open-Science/Module_2/Lesson_3/readme.md

 Which of the following can help make your data FAIR?
 Select all that apply.
 - Get a license for your data
-- Make sure you develop your own metadata
+- Make your metadata accessible only as long as your data is available
 - Obtain a PID for your data

 *Question*